codegenixdev/drizzle-nextjs-tutorial/README.md

 TODO:
-order by create time for all posts search by title for posts
+order by create time for all posts search by title for posts cascade or other actions check if updatedAt updates or not

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).